liluying1996/SPGAN/README.md

 # SPGAN
-We will share our codes when the paper is accepted.
+We will share our codes after the paper is accepted.
 Our constructed dataset could be found in https://pan.baidu.com/s/18Y5eYYZMpPCfxwRUHb3wHQ  nl9n